Inc44/dotfiles/COMMAND.md

 `ssh user@192.168.0.0`: Initiate a secure shell connection to the device with IP address `192.168.0.0` using the username `user`

+`sudo command`: Executes the specified command with superuser (root) privileges

 `sudo su`: Switche the user to the root user

 `systemctl`: Control the systemd system and service manager